-- Ensure the SEN and Disability Act and relevant codes of practice and guidance are implemented effectively across the school. - Ensure equality of opportunity for children identified as having "Special Educational Needs or Disability", and ensure they are perceived positively. - Continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible - Provide full access to the curriculum through differentiated planning by class teachers, SENCO, and support staff as appropriate. - Provide specific input, matched to individual needs, in addition to differentiated classroom provision, for those pupils as having SEND. - To hold regular reviews for SEND pupils to ensure they are given the most effective and relevant provision and involve parents/carers and the children at planning and review meetings.
+- Ensure the SEN and Disability Act and relevant codes of practice and guidance is implemented effectively across the school. - Ensure equality of opportunity for children identified as having "special educational needs", and ensure they are perceived positively. - Continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible - Provide full access to the curriculum through differentiated planning by class teachers, SENCO, and support staff as appropriate. - Provide specific input, matched to individual needs, in addition to differentiated classroom provision, for those pupils as having SEN. - To hold regular reviews for SEN pupils to ensure they are given the most effective and relevant provision and involve parents/carers and the children at planning and review meetings.